USAAF B-24J Liberator 42-51232 ‘The Jigs Up’

 USAAF B-24J Liberator 42-51232 ‘The Jigs Up.’

 The photo above was taken from the former fog warning station and shows the rock of North Stack.
-Visible at the left edge of the photo is South Stack Lighthouse.
+Visible at the upper left edge of the photo is South Stack Lighthouse.

 22 December 1944